 • Difficult and costly to remove once established

-We use a combination of ground control and aerial spraying to manage infestations effectively — targeting dense growth before it spreads further.
+We use a combination of ground control and aerial spraying pest control to manage infestations effectively targeting dense growth before it spreads further.

 Nassella Tussock

 These seeds are easily carried by wind, water, livestock, vehicles, and even clothing.
-While most only last a year or two, some can stay dormant in the soil for years before germinating, making long-term control a real challenge.
+While most only last a year or two, some can stay dormant in the soil for years before germinating, making long-term plant pest control and monitoring a real challenge.

-We offer both manual (grubbing) and chemical control options to help manage nassella on your property.
+We offer both manual (grubbing) and chemical control options, using licensed approved handlers and controlled substance licences to help manage nassella on your property safely and effectively.
 Early detection and consistent control are key to stopping its spread.

 Talk to us today to secure your control programme.